ExpHP/thpages/static/content/anm/concepts.md

 * **:game-th[09] and earlier:** Everything uses the replay RNG. (animation RNG doesn't exist)
 * **:game-th[095]&ndash;:game-th[128]:**
     - :wip[Not sure, but the general design seems to be: Root VMs for game entities use the replay RNG, children use the animation RNG.]
-    - A VM can change its current RNG using :ref[anm:v4-randMode].
+    - A VM can change its current RNG using :ref{r=anm:v4-randMode}.
-    - :ref[anm:spriteRand] always uses the replay RNG.
+    - :ref{r=anm:spriteRand} always uses the replay RNG.
 * **:game-th[13] and later:**
-    - Almost everything uses the animation RNG. (incl. :ref[anm:rand] and :ref[anm:spriteRand])
+    - Almost everything uses the animation RNG. (incl. :ref{r=anm:rand} and :ref{r=anm:spriteRand})
-    - There are dedicated vars for the replay RNG. (e.g. :ref[anmvar:randf-01-replay])
+    - There are dedicated vars for the replay RNG. (e.g. :ref{r=anmvar:randf-01-replay})
-    - :ref[anm:v8-randMode] still exists but has no effect.
+    - :ref{r=anm:v8-randMode} still exists but has no effect.

 # Parent-child relationships {#children}

-In :game[10] onwards, ANM VMs can create children using :ref[anm:createChild].
+In :game[10] onwards, ANM VMs can create children using :ref{r=anm:createChild}.
 Parents affect children in some of the following ways:

 * A child's position is always relative to the parent (it moves with the parent).
 * A child's scale is relative to its parent. (i.e. scaling a parent scales its children).